 The Allen Institute hosted a reimagined, virtual Hindsight 2020 - The Allen Institute Developmental Recording Symposium.
 This meeting featured the latest insights from leading researchers in the fields of cell lineage and developmental recording, chaired by Jay Shendure, M.D., Ph.D. and Michael Elowitz, Ph.D., of the Allen Discovery Center at UW Medicine.

 The symposium was previously scheduled for March 3-5, 2020 at the Allen Institute in Seattle, WA.
-In order to accommodate the full lineup of speakers in a virtual format, the symposium will now be presented as a series of virtual events.
+In order to accommodate the full lineup of speakers in a virtual format, the symposium was presented as series of virtual events.

 See below for the agenda and speaker information for the Hindsight 2020 virtual series kick-off that was held on November 18, 2020.

 8:30-8:40am - Kathy Richmond, The Paul G. Allen Frontiers Group and Jay Shendure & Michael Elowitz, Allen Discovery Center for Cell Lineage Tracing, Welcome and introductory remarks

 8:40-9:20am - Barbara Treutlein, ETH Zürich, "Lineage dynamics during brain organoid formation"

 9:20-10:00am - Allon Klein, Harvard Medical School, "Lineage reconstruction from clonal correlations"

 10:00-10:15am - Break

 10:15-10:55am - Cole Trapnell, University of Washington, "Massively multiplex chemical transcriptomics at single cell resolution"

 10:55-11:55am - Allen Institute Cell Lineage Reconstruction DREAM Challenge Session (*see info below)